jarfa/jarfa.github.io/content/2016-06-03-confidence-interval-lift.md

 Date: 2016-06-05 16:00
 Category: Blog

+This blog post has been [cross-posted](http://tech.magnetic.com/2016/06/finding-a-confidence-interval-for-lift.html) from here to [Magnetic's tech blog](http://tech.magnetic.com/).

 Note: this post doesn't describe original mathematical research on my part.
 My initial motivation to write this post was simply that I was surprised by how hard it was to find a formula for the confidence interval of lift via Google, and decided that I needed to make it easier for the next person who googles "confidence interval for lift" or something along those lines.

 # What is lift?